Asinus12/MinimalSTM/README.md

 **Instructions**
 ```
+cbz r0, 08000084 ...
+Compares a value in r0 with Zero and Branches to constant
+orr.w r1, r1, #1 ...
+Bitwise OR of a register value and an immediate value, and writes the result to the destination register, .w means wide (r1 = r1 | 0x1)

 ldr r0, =_sdata ... loads r0 with symbol
 adds r1, r1, #4 .. loads r1 with value from address [r1+4] (relative addressing)
 bcc CopyDataInit ...
 Branch if Carry Clear